abernicchia-heroku/heroku-github-actions-runner/README.md

 12. In Heroku, scale your **runner** resource appropriate for your expected usage
     - https://dashboard.heroku.com/apps/{YOUR_APP}/resources
     - A single dyno can run one GitHub Actions job at a time
-    - Recommended: Private-M dyno type scaled to 4 dynos
+    - Even small dynos are usually enough (e.g. private-S)

 Voila!